near-ndc/gov/framework-v1/ratification-and-election-process.md

 Example of a proposal NOT passing (assuming there are 500 stake in total):

     yes=60stake, no=40stake, abstain=any   – didn’t pass the threshold
     yes=8stake, no=2stake, abstain=20   – not enough quorum

 ### House of Merit and Council of Advisors

+TODO: this

 There will be 2 proposals in a StakeWeight Ranking smart contract: one for House of Merit and the second one for Council of Advisors.
 Each proposal will be filled with a list of candidates who are running for elections.